AbdulrhmanAnsary/SmartTodo/README.md

 - **Mark as Complete:** Easily update the status of your tasks.
 - **Real-Time Rendering:** Watch your task list update instantly as you work.
 - **Clean Code Structure:** Embraces a modern, object-oriented approach for streamlined task management.
+- **The Challenge Solution:** The article provides a challenge in the end to try building the same to-do app without using the class keyword.
+Use object literals and prototypes instead, I solved the challenge in main-using-proto-style.js file.

 ## Getting Started